-Trusted journalism is floundering.
-Yet, Democracies require independent, fact-based journalism to meet the needs of a broad spectrum of people, and to keep members of society well informed.
+Trust in news is floundering.
+Yet, Democracies require independent, true, fact-based journalism to meet the needs of a broad spectrum of people, and to keep members of society well informed.

-With many options for reading news on the Internet plus a plethora of handy devices for accessing it, we now have an abundance of information literally at our fingertips as we sip our morning coffee.
+With many channels for reading what’s happening on the Internet, plus a plethora of handy devices for getting it, we now have an abundance of information literally at our fingertips as we sip our morning coffee.
 The old trusted newspaper is falling by the wayside.
-It seems there is a trend towards the Fourth Estate (mainstream news) being less believable than the “Fifth Estate“.
+It seems there is a trend towards mainstream news, i.e. the Fourth Estate becoming “less believable” than its rival, the “Fifth Estate“.

-Wikipedia defines The Fifth Estate: a socio-cultural reference to groupings of outlier viewpoints in contemporary society, and is most associated with bloggers, journalists publishing in non-mainstream media outlets, and the social media or “social license”.
+The Fifth Estate is a socio-cultural reference to groupings of outlier viewpoints in contemporary society, and is most associated with bloggers, journalists publishing in non-mainstream media outlets, and the social media or “social license”.

 But you shouldn’t be quick to blame the Fifth Estate for short-comings of the Fourth.
 We see a steady increase in polarization of popular beliefs as mainstream news channels seem to take on partisan-inflected shifts from being unbiased.
 In the United States most main-stream media are operated for profit.
 Since many media businesses are owned by people with strong political views, the owners can use them as tools to further their respective agendas.

-Unfortunately, some well-established legacy channels such as CNN, ABC, NBC, CBS, NYT, etc., and we see them becoming authors of their own demise – they are not without bias.
+Unfortunately, we see some well-established legacy channels such as CNN, ABC, NBC, CBS, NYT, etc., becoming perhaps authors of their own demise – they are not without bias.
 Their journalism is often less objective and more like “Infotainment“.
-They care about ratings and will often report on and publish stories that are questionable… in other words, propaganda.
+These sources care more about ratings and will often report on and publish stories that may seem questionable… in other words, propaganda.
 Without multiple points of view, there is one-sidedness to their stories.
-They have become a mono-culture and this is not healthy for a democracy.
+There emerges a strong mono-culture and this is not healthy for a democracy.

-For the naïve consumer who believes this reporting (as the media people do), this is not seen as a problem; the consumer and the purveyor share the same set of beliefs.
+For the naïve consumer who totally believes such biased reporting (as the media people do), this is not seen as a problem; both the consumer and the purveyor share the same set of beliefs.
 They are all on the same page.
 A further issue is that this can leave a percentage of the public feeling unheard and disregarded, and that is where misunderstanding and big rifts build up.

 With this Fifth Estate, a lot of ordinary people are now taking on the role of publishing – rolling their own personal views as “Journalists” [just as I do?]… ordinary in the sense that they are untrained in the diligence required to thoroughly research facts and seek the truth.
 They rely more on hearsay.

-We see the systematic synthesis of an alternative “reality” – based on what some people would like to believe is true.
+We see the systematic synthesis of an alternative “reality” – based on what some people would prefer to believe as the truth.
 If you want something bad enough, say you already have it.
-If you say it strongly, over and over again with enough conviction, and others like what they hear, they will soon buy into it without question like the flavour of the day.
+If you say it with enough conviction, and say it strongly, over and over again, others will be inclined to believe what they hear; they will soon buy into it without question like the flavour of the month.